ficusjs/ficusjs/site/src/state-machines/wrap-xstate-service.md

 const machine = createMachine(definition, options)

-// interpret the state machine to create a service const service = createXStateService('toggle.service', machine)
+// interpret the state machine to create a service const serviceInstance = interpret(machine)

+// add the service
+wrapXStateService(service)
 ```

-A service can then be passed to as many components as required using the [`withXStateService`](/state-machines/with-xstate-service) function.
+The wrapped service can then be passed to as many components as required using the [`withXStateService`](/state-machines/with-xstate-service) function.

 ## Getters